opendatahub-io/ai-edge/docs/glossary.md

 ## GitOps

-- GitOps is an established configuration management pattern to store the configuration of your infrastructure configuration and workflow automation in a Git repository for reproducibility and version control.
+- GitOps is an established configuration management pattern to store the configuration of your infrastructure and workflow automation in a Git repository for reproducibility and version control.
 - "GitOps uses Git repositories as a single source of truth to deliver infrastructure as code."[^1]

 [^1]: [What is GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops)